 A package is like Ellis Island - a bunch of immigrants from different lands (hives) are thrown together, given a queen who's not their mother - and told to build a City.
 They will do it - but it's not the best way to start.
 A caged queen will take several days after she's released to resume laying.
 Her eggs won't hatch for 21 days and it will be two more weeks before newly born bees mature into foragers.
 Added together it will be six weeks before any new bees bring forage.
 By then nearly ALL the original bees in the package will be dead!
 (The average lifespan of a worker is only six weeks!)

-A package is made of bees shaken down a funnel.
-They aren't sorted by age - but even if all were a day old when shaken - they'll be week-old when picked up - and it will be six weeks before the first replacement bees are ready to forage.
+Bees are shaken down a funnel to make a package.
+They aren't sorted by age - and even if all were one day old when shaken - they'll be week-old when picked up - and it will be six weeks before the first replacement bees are ready to forage.
 The flowers of Spring will largely be missed while the package isn't strong enough to take advantage.
 The honey flow will pass them by as the package loses strength every day until at least the fourth week after installation.
 And if the new colony doesn't like the queen they've been given, they will reject or supercede her - adding another three week delay and seriously jeopardizing the survival of the colony.

 By contrast the Nuc has many advantages: their queen is already accepted and laying eggs.
 She is a proven force.
 She continues to lay even as the nuc is transported and frames full of brood are tranferred into the beekeeper's equipment.
 Within existing comb are stores and brood of all ages.
 A balance exists between older bees and an increasing number of replacements.The colony utilizes these abundant resources and builds into a fully established colony.